Nashville-Public-Library/bedework-guide/docs/add-events/title.md

 -	Do not use special characters (& ` ~ @) in titles.

 ## Naming Events
 Make your titles clear.
-Give names context: make it obvious what will happen at the event.
+Make it obvious what will happen at the event.

 **Add Context**
 - :white_check_mark: Art Group